Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Conclusion

-Of course, each of these modifications requires involving an extra qubit.
-Therefore, along with two subsystems $R^{(i)}$ and $C^{(i)}$, $i=1,2$, enumerating rows and columns of the matrices $A^{(i)}$, $i=1,2$, the $i$th matrix is associated with the one-qubit subsystem $M^{(i)}$, responsible for separate encoding of the real and imaginary parts of complex matrix elements, and the one-qubit subsystem $K^{(i)}$ allowing to introduce an extra term into the superposition state encoding the matrix $A^{(i)}$, namely the presence of this extra term weakens the normalization constraint.
+Of course, each of the above modifications requires involving an extra qubit.
+Therefore, along with four subsystems $R^{(i)}$ and $C^{(i)}$, $i=1,2$, enumerating rows and columns of the matrices $A^{(i)}$, $i=1,2$, the $i$th matrix is associated with the one-qubit subsystem $M^{(i)}$, responsible for separate encoding of the real and imaginary parts of complex matrix elements, and the one-qubit subsystem $K^{(i)}$ allowing to introduce an extra term into the superposition state encoding the matrix $A^{(i)}$, namely the presence of this extra term weakens the normalization constraint.
 Thus, only four additional qubits appear in the modified multiplication algorithm.
-We note that the second one-qubit ancilae $\tilde B$ is needed for organization the controlled measurement which removes the problem of small success probability that appears in the case of direct uncontrolled measurement of the ancilla stat.
+In addition, involving QCM requires an additional qubit for the ancilla $B$ which becomes the two-qubit ancilla.

-We emphasize that both extensions do not significantly decline the depth and space of the multiplication algorithm.
-Estimations for both of them remain $O(\log N)$, which is similar to the appropriate characteristics of the multiplication algorithm in \cite{ZBQKW_arXive2024}.
+We emphasize that all the above modifications do not significantly decline the depth and space of the { circuit for} multiplication algorithm.
+Estimations for both of them remain $O(n)$, which is similar to the appropriate characteristics of the circuit for the multiplication algorithm in \cite{ZBQKW_arXive2024}.
+However, the depth of the whole multiplication algorithm in \cite{ZBQKW_arXive2024} is much bigger {because usual measurement is used therein which requires $O(2^n)$-times running of the algorithm to access the desired ancilla-state. }

-Similar modifications can be included in other matrix-manipulation algorithms considered in Refs.\cite{ZQKW_2024,ZBQKW_arXive2024} which is postponed for future study.
+Proposed modifications can be included in other matrix-manipulation algorithms considered in Refs.\cite{ZQKW_2024,ZBQKW_arXive2024}, { as well as in any { measurement-based algorithm \cite{HHL,WWLN,ZDB,ZBD,Wei,WeiBook} and algorithm based on data encoding \cite{ZZRF,BWPRWL,A,RML,WBL,SSP,Wang2}}}.

 {\it Acknowledgments.} This project is supported by the National Natural Science Foundation of China (Grants No. 12031004, No. 12271474 and No. 61877054).
 The work was also partially funded by a state task of Russian Fundamental Investigations (State Registration No. 124013000760-0).